patrickmck/pmck-static/content/econ/lithium-trade/index.md

 - Break up the data by product code, so the API didn't have to index/search the whole dataset
 - Server-side, ensure all important (high-volume) nodes and links are included in the output data
 - Client-side, hide links with a volume falling below a given percentile (e.g. the median)

+Go check out [trade-networks.xyz](http://trade-networks.xyz) in production, or have a look at [the code](https://github.com/patrickmck/trade-networks) on Github!

+#### To Do
+1. **Fix the jerkiness of the force animation as the years change.**

+    Currently, the nodes seem to move first to their original lat/lon positions and _then_ jostle into their relative places based on proximity and radius.
+Better would be for them to calculate their eventual position first, then smoothly transition there along with the radius/colour/line transitions.

+2. **Capture all export/import values, not just those in-network.**

+    Currently, the total export/import values are calculated only with respect to the other nodes in the top N. Better would be for those figures to reflect all trade with all countries, i.e. to include an "other" entry in each country's import/export links data.

+It wouldn't be as much fun if it was already perfect!

+<br><hr><br>